Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • The psycho-emotional state often changes from irritability to deep depression.

-• Stretch marks of the skin on the abdomen, purple, 15-20 cm long.
+• Skin stretch marks on the abdomen, purple in color, 15-20 cm long.

-Symptoms of elevated blood levels of adrenocorticotropic hormone and pituitary tumors:
+Symptoms of increased levels of adrenocorticotropic hormone in the blood and pituitary tumors:

-• Headaches caused by a pituitary tumor that presses on the inside.
+• Headaches caused by a tumor of the pituitary gland, which presses from the inside.

 • Body skin pigmentation.

-• In women - menstrual irregularities, atrophy of the mammary glands, the growth of unwanted hair.
+• In women - menstrual irregularities, atrophy of the mammary glands, growth of unwanted hair.

 • In men - potency disorders, testicular hypotrophy, beard growth decreases.

 First of all, they try to determine the increased level of cortisol in the blood or daily urine.
-At the same time, a one-time negative test result does not prove the absence of a disease, because the level of this hormone physiologically fluctuates within wide limits.
-In urine, it is recommended to determine the indicators of free cortisol, and not 17-keto and 17-hydroxyketosteroids.
-Measurements should be made in at least two consecutive 24-hour urine samples.
+At the same time, a one-time negative test result does not prove the absence of the disease, because the level of this hormone physiologically fluctuates within a wide range.
+It is recommended to measure free cortisol in urine rather than 17-keto- and 17-hydroxyketosteroids.
+It is necessary to take measurements in at least two consecutive 24-hour urine samples.

-It is sometimes difficult to distinguish Itsenko-Cushing syndrome from the common obesity that often accompanies hypertension.
-To make the correct diagnosis, the patient is given 1 mg dexamethasone at night.
-If there is no Cushing's syndrome, then the level of cortisol in the blood will decrease the next morning, and if it is, then the level of cortisol in the blood will remain high.
-If the test with 1 mg of dexamethasone previously showed Cushing's syndrome, then another test is performed using a larger dose of the drug.
+It can sometimes be difficult to distinguish Cushing's syndrome from normal obesity, which often accompanies hypertension.
+To make a correct diagnosis, the patient is given the drug dexamethasone at a dose of 1 mg at night.
+If there is no Cushing's syndrome, then the level of cortisol in the blood will decrease the next morning, and if there is, then the level of cortisol in the blood will remain high.
+If a test with 1 mg of dexamethasone previously showed Cushing's syndrome, then a repeat test is performed using a larger dose of the drug.

-The next step is to measure the level of adrenocorticotropic hormone in the blood.
+The next stage is to measure the level of adrenocorticotropic hormone in the blood.
 If it turns out to be high, a pituitary tumor is suspected, and if it is low, then perhaps the primary cause is an adrenal tumor.
-It happens that adrenocorticotropic hormone produces a tumor not in the pituitary gland, but located somewhere else in the body.
+It happens that adrenocorticotropic hormone is produced by a tumor not in the pituitary gland, but located somewhere else in the body.
 Such tumors are called ectopic.
-If the patient is given a dose of 2-8 mg of dexamethasone, then the production of adrenocorticotropic hormone in the pituitary gland is suppressed, even despite the tumor.
-But if the tumor is ectopic, then dexamethasone in a high dosage will not affect its activity in any way, which will be seen from the results of a blood test.
+If the patient is given a dose of 2-8 mg of dexamethasone, the production of adrenocorticotropic hormone in the pituitary gland is suppressed, even despite the tumor.
+But if the tumor is ectopic, then dexamethasone in a high dosage will not affect its activity in any way, which will be evident from the results of a blood test.

-To establish the cause of the disease - a pituitary tumor or an ectopic tumor - instead of dexamethasone, you can also use corticotropin-releasing hormone.
-It is administered at a dosage of 100 mcg.
-In Cushing's disease, this will lead to inhibition of the levels of adrenocorticotropic hormone and cortisol in the blood.
+To establish the cause of the disease - a pituitary tumor or an ectopic tumor - instead of dexamethasone, corticotropin-releasing hormone can also be used.
+It is administered in a dosage of 100 mcg.
+In Cushing's disease, this will lead to a decrease in the levels of adrenocorticotropic hormone and cortisol in the blood.
 And if the tumor is ectopic, then the hormone levels will not change.

-Tumors causing increased cortisol production are searched for with computed tomography and magnetic resonance imaging.
+Tumors that cause increased cortisol production are looked for using computed tomography and magnetic resonance imaging.
 If microadenomas with a diameter of 2 mm or more are found in the pituitary gland, then this is considered irrefutable evidence of the presence of Cushing's disease.
-If the tumor is ectopic, it is recommended to carefully, step by step, “enlighten” the chest and abdominal cavity.
-Unfortunately, ectopic tumors can be very small in size and still produce high doses of hormones.
+If the tumor is ectopic, then it is recommended to carefully, step by step, “enlighten” the chest and abdominal cavity.
+Unfortunately, ectopic tumors can be very small in size and still produce hormones in large doses.
 For such cases, magnetic resonance imaging is considered the most sensitive examination method.

-The cause of Itsenko-Cushing's syndrome is a tumor that produces an “extra” hormone, cortisol.
-Such a tumor may be located in the pituitary gland, adrenal glands, or elsewhere.
-A real way of treatment that gives a long-term effect is the surgical removal of the problematic tumor, wherever it is.
-Neurosurgery methods for removing pituitary tumors in the 21st century have developed significantly.
-In the world's best clinics, the rate of complete recovery after such operations is more than 80%.
+The cause of Cushing's syndrome is a tumor that produces “extra” hormone cortisol.
+Such a tumor may be located in the pituitary gland, adrenal glands, or somewhere else.
+The real method of treatment, which gives a long-term effect, is surgical removal of the problematic tumor, wherever it is located.
+Neurosurgery methods for removing pituitary tumors have undergone significant development in the 21st century.
+In the world's best clinics, the frequency full recovery after such operations is more than 80%.
 If the pituitary tumor cannot be removed in any way, then it is irradiated.

-Within six months after the removal of the pituitary tumor, the patient's cortisol level is too low, so replacement therapy is prescribed.
+For six months after removal of the pituitary tumor, the patient’s cortisol level remains too low, so replacement therapy is prescribed.
 However, over time, the adrenal glands adapt and begin to function normally.
-If the pituitary gland cannot be cured, then both adrenal glands are surgically removed.
-However, after this, the production of adrenocorticotropic hormone by the pituitary gland still increases.
-As a result, the patient's skin color may darken significantly within 1-2 years.
+If the pituitary gland cannot be cured, both adrenal glands are surgically removed.
+However, after this, the production of adrenocorticotropic hormone by the pituitary gland further increases.
+As a result, the patient’s skin color may darken significantly within 1-2 years.
 This is called Nelson's syndrome.
-If an ectopic tumor produces adrenocorticotropic hormone, then it is highly likely to be malignant.
-In this case, chemotherapy is needed.
+If adrenocorticotropic hormone is produced by an ectopic tumor, then it is highly likely to be malignant.
+In this case, chemotherapy is necessary.

-With hypercortisolism, the following drugs can theoretically be used:
+For hypercortisolism, the following medications can theoretically be used:

 • affecting the production of adrenocorticotropic hormone - cyproheptadine, bromocriptine, somatostatin;

-• inhibiting the production of glucocorticoids - ketoconazole, mitotane, aminoglutethimide, metirapone;
+• inhibiting the production of glucocorticoids - ketoconazole, mitotane, aminoglutethimide, metyrapone;

 • blocking glucocorticoid receptors - mifepristone.

-However, doctors know that there is little sense from these drugs, and the main hope is for surgical treatment.
+However, doctors know that these medications are of little use, and the main hope is surgical treatment.

-Blood pressure in Itsenko-Cushing's syndrome is controlled with spironolactone, potassium-sparing diuretics, ACE inhibitors, selective beta-blockers.
-They try to avoid medications that negatively affect the metabolism and lower the level of electrolytes in the blood.
-Drug therapy for hypertension in this case is only a temporary measure before radical surgery.
+Blood pressure in Cushing's syndrome is controlled with spironolactone, potassium-sparing diuretics, ACE inhibitors, and selective beta blockers.
+Try to avoid medications that negatively affect metabolism and reduce the level of electrolytes in the blood.
+Drug therapy hypertension in this case is only a temporary measure before radical surgery.

-Acromegaly is a condition caused by the overproduction of growth hormone.
-This hormone is also called growth hormone, growth hormone, growth hormone.
+Acromegaly is a disease that is caused by excessive production of growth hormone.
+This hormone is also called somatotropic hormone, somatotropin, somatropin.
 The cause of the disease is almost always a tumor (adenoma) of the pituitary gland.
-If acromegaly begins before the end of the growth period at a young age, then such people grow up to be giants.
-If it starts later, then the following clinical signs appear:
+If acromegaly begins before the end of the growth period in at a young age, then such people grow up to be giants.
+If it begins later, the following clinical signs appear:

-• coarseness of facial features, including a massive lower jaw, developed superciliary arches, protruding nose and ears;
+• coarsening of facial features, including massive lower jaw, developed brow ridges, prominent nose and ears;

-These signs are very characteristic, so any doctor can easily make the initial diagnosis.
-To determine the final diagnosis, you need to take blood tests for growth hormone, as well as for insulin-like growth factor.
-The content of growth hormone in the blood in healthy people never exceeds 10 μg / l, and in patients with acromegaly, it does.
+These signs are very characteristic, so any doctor can easily make a primary diagnosis.
+To determine the final diagnosis, you need to take blood tests for growth hormone, as well as insulin-like growth factor.
+The content of growth hormone in the blood in healthy people never exceeds 10 mcg/l, and in patients with acromegaly it exceeds.
 Moreover, it does not decrease even after taking 100 g of glucose.
 This is called a glucose suppression test.

 Hypertension occurs in 25-50% of patients with acromegaly.
-Its cause is believed to be the ability of growth hormone to retain sodium in the body.
-There is no direct relationship between blood pressure and the level of growth hormone in the blood.
-In patients with acromegaly, significant hypertrophy of the left ventricular myocardium is often observed.
-It is due not so much to high blood pressure as to changes in hormonal levels.
-Because of it, the level of cardiovascular complications among patients is extremely high.
-The mortality rate is about 100% within 15 years.
+Its cause is considered to be the property of growth hormone to retain sodium in the body.
+There is no direct relationship between blood pressure readings and the level of somatotropin in the blood.
+Patients with acromegaly often experience significant hypertrophy of the myocardium of the left ventricle of the heart.
+It is explained not so much by high blood pressure as by changes in hormonal levels.
+Because of it, the rate of cardiovascular complications among patients is extremely high.
+Mortality rate is about 100% within 15 years.

-For acromegaly, the usual, common first-line pressure medications are prescribed, alone or in combination.
-Efforts are directed to the treatment of the underlying disease by surgical removal of the pituitary tumor.
-After surgery, blood pressure in most patients drops or returns to normal.
-At the same time, the content of growth hormone in the blood is reduced by 50-90%.
+For acromegaly, conventional first-line blood pressure medications are prescribed, alone or in combination.
+Efforts are directed towards treating the underlying disease by surgically removing the pituitary tumor.
+After surgery, blood pressure in most patients decreases or completely normalizes.
+At the same time, the content of growth hormone in the blood decreases by 50-90%.
 The risk of death from all causes is also reduced several times.

-There is research evidence that the use of bromocriptine can normalize the level of growth hormone in the blood in about 20% of patients with acromegaly.
-Also, short-term administration of octreotide, an analogue of somatostatin, suppresses the secretion of growth hormone.
-All of these measures can lower blood pressure, but the real long-term treatment is surgery or X-rays of the pituitary tumor.
+There is research evidence that the use of bromocriptine can normalize the level of growth hormone in the blood in approximately 20% of patients with acromegaly.
+Also, short-term administration of octreotide, an analogue of somatostatin, suppresses the secretion of somatotropin.
+All of these measures can lower blood pressure, but the real long-term treatment is surgery or x-rays to the pituitary tumor.

-Parathyroid glands (parathyroid glands, parathyroid glands) - four small glands located along the posterior surface of the thyroid gland, in pairs at its upper and lower poles.
+Parathyroid glands (parathyroid glands, parathyroid glands) are four small glands located on the posterior surface of the thyroid gland, in pairs at its upper and lower poles.
 They produce parathyroid hormone (parathyroid hormone).
 This hormone inhibits the formation of bone tissue, leaches calcium from bones, and increases its concentration in the blood and urine.
 Hyperparathyroidism is a disease that occurs when too much parathyroid hormone is produced.
-The most common cause of the disease is hyperplasia (overgrowth) or swelling of the parathyroid gland.
+The most common cause of the disease is hyperplasia (overgrowth) or tumor of the parathyroid gland.

-Hyperparathyroidism leads to the fact that bone tissue is replaced by connective tissue in the bones, and calcium stones are formed in the urinary tract.
-The physician should suspect this disease if the patient's hypertension is combined with an increased calcium content in the blood.
-In general, arterial hypertension is observed in about 70% of patients with primary hyperparathyroidism.
+Hyperparathyroidism leads to bone tissue being replaced by connective tissue in the bones, and calcium stones forming in the urinary tract.
+The doctor should suspect this disease if the patient has hypertension combined with elevated calcium levels in the blood.
+In general, arterial hypertension is observed in approximately 70% of patients primary hyperparathyroidism.
 Moreover, parathyroid hormone itself does not increase blood pressure.
-Hypertension occurs due to the fact that with a prolonged course of the disease, renal function is impaired, the vessels lose the ability to relax.
-The parathyroid hypertensive factor is also produced - an additional hormone that activates the renin-angiotensin-aldosterone system and increases blood pressure.
+Hypertension occurs due to the fact that with a long course of the disease, kidney function is impaired, and the blood vessels lose the ability to relax.
+Parathyroid hypertensive factor is also produced - an additional hormone that activates the renin-angiotensin-aldosterone system and increases blood pressure.

-By symptoms, without tests, it is impossible to immediately diagnose.
-Bone manifestations - pain, fractures.
-From the side of the kidneys - urolithiasis, renal failure, secondary pyelonephritis.
-Depending on which symptoms predominate, two forms of hyperparathyroidism are distinguished - renal and bone.
-Tests show an increased content of calcium and phosphate in the urine, an excess of potassium and a lack of electrolytes in the blood.
-X-rays show signs of osteoporosis.
+Based on symptoms, without tests, it is impossible to immediately make a diagnosis.
+Manifestations from the bones - pain, fractures.
+From the kidneys - urolithiasis, renal failure, secondary pyelonephritis.
+Depending on which symptoms predominate, there are two forms of hyperparathyroidism - renal and bone.
+Tests show increased levels of calcium and phosphate in the urine, excess potassium and a lack of electrolytes in the blood.
+On x-rays signs of osteoporosis are noticeable.

-Blood pressure rises already in the initial stages of hyperparathyroidism, and target organ lesions develop especially rapidly.
-Normal parameters of parathyroid hormone in the blood are 10-70 pg / ml, and the upper limit increases with age.
+Blood pressure increases already in the initial stages of hyperparathyroidism, and target organ damage develops especially quickly.
+Normal levels of parathyroid hormone in the blood are 10-70 pg/ml, and the upper limit increases with age.
 The diagnosis of hyperparathyroidism is considered confirmed if there is too much calcium in the blood and at the same time an excess of parathyroid hormone.
-Also, ultrasound and tomography of the parathyroid gland is performed, and if necessary, a radiological contrast study.
+Ultrasound and tomography of the parathyroid gland are also performed, and if necessary, a radiological contrast study.

 Surgical treatment of hyperparathyroidism has been found to be safe and effective.
-After the operation, more than 90% of patients recover completely, blood pressure is normalized according to various sources in 20-100% of patients.
-Pressure pills for hyperparathyroidism are prescribed, as usual - first-line drugs, singly or in combination.
+After the operation, more than 90% of patients recover completely; blood pressure normalizes, according to various sources, in 20-100% of patients.
+Blood pressure pills for hyperparathyroidism are prescribed as usual - first-line medications alone or in combinations.

-Hyperthyroidism is an increased production of thyroid hormones, while hypothyroidism is a lack of them.
+Hyperthyroidism is an increased production of thyroid hormones, and hypothyroidism is a lack of them.
 Both problems can cause drug-resistant hypertension.
-However, if the underlying disease is treated, then the blood pressure is normalized.
+However, if the underlying disease is treated, then blood pressure will normalize.

-A huge number of people have problems with the thyroid gland, especially women over 40 years old.
+A huge number of people have problems with the thyroid gland, especially often in women over 40 years of age.
 The main problem is that people with this problem do not want to go to an endocrinologist and take pills.
-If thyroid disease is left untreated, it will greatly shorten life and worsen its quality.
+If thyroid disease is left untreated, it greatly shortens life and worsens its quality.

 The main symptoms of an overactive thyroid gland are: